 To fulfill the college fair/college visit requirement, Crosby Scholars must speak with four college admission reps about their respective schools.

-Details are posted below and are outlined in the Crosby Scholars student portal.
-This requirement must be fulfilled by October 31st of your senior year.
+Details are posted below and are outlined in the Crosby Scholars Student Portal.
+Students are encouraged to complete this requirement by the end of the junior year.

 Click here for the College Fair-Visit form.

-Scholar's MRSM Confirmation of Attendance- must be completed at the end of the meeting in order to receive credit for attending - form is only available at the end of each meeting and should be completed before leaving
+This meeting is held in the Spring semester of your junior year.
+There will be numerous meetings held, you just need to sign up for one.
+Scholar's TLS Confirmation of Attendance- must be completed at the end of the meeting in order to receive credit for attending - form is only available at the end of each meeting and should be completed before leaving.

 Juniors must attend ONE mandatory meeting.

 Think Like a Senior Meetings for the Class of 2023 will take place in January of 2022.
 We will try to offer several different virtual options.
 This year meetings will be virtual.
 Upon completion of the meeting, the class of 2023 students will receive a Senior T-Shirt and Crosby Senior Notebook.
 Sign up on your student portal for a meeting.
 T-shirts will be given out in March.